Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Experimental Evaluations

 \subsection{Main Results}

-Following the evaluation setup of \cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection}, which splits FakeAVCeleb dataset into five categories (RVFA, FVRA-WL, FVFA-WL, FVFA-FS, FVFA-GAN).
+Following the evaluation setup of \cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection}, we separately consider the five categories of FakeAVCeleb dataset (RVFA, FVRA-WL, FVFA-WL, FVFA-FS, FVFA-GAN).
 Each category includes deepfake videos generated using the same method.
-The evaluation process allows us to gain a clear insight how our model performs under different types of manipulated method, which can also substantiate our previous viewpoint that \textit{deepfakes will always leave an inevitable trace}.
+The evaluation process allows us to gain clear insights into how our method performs under different types of deepfake generations, which can also substantiate our conjecture that \textit{deepfake generators will inevitablly leave a detectable trace}.

-The result of evaluation on FakeAVCeleb is shown in \Cref{tab:results}.
-We separately evaluate deepfake detection of intra-modal consistency, cross-modal consistency and the overall combined model.
-For the intra-modal consistency, we only use video data.
-As shown in \Cref{tab:results}, our model performs well on the tasks involving face-swapping and FSGAN tasks but falls short in the case of Wav2lip task, the reason could be that Wav2lip prioritizes keeping the identity consistent when generating deepfake videos.

-When we compare the results of our cross-modal consistency model with others, we find that it outperforms the previous state-of-the-art (SOTA) results in almost all categories, except for the face swap task.
-Particularly noteworthy is its performance in the fake audio task, which improved by $28.2\%$ compared to the previous A-V anomaly\cite{self_supervised_video_forensics_by_audiovisual_anomaly_detection} method.
-The results even approach those of some SOTA supervised methods.
-Our overall consistency model combines the strengths of both intra- and cross-modal scores, leading to a significant improvement over previous SOTA models across all categories.
-In terms of Fake Videos (AVG-FV), the average AUC is the highest among unsupervised methods and is only $0.3\%$ lower than the best-performing supervised method.
+The result of evaluation on FakeAVCeleb is shown in \cref{tab:results}.
+We observe that our overall consistency method (Intra-Cross-modal) which combines the strengths of both intra- and cross-modal scores, consistently achieves a significant improvement over previous state-of-the-art unsupervised methods across all categories, and is only $0.3\%$ lower than the best-performing \emph{supervised} method on average (AVG-FV).
+Note that our method achieves this performance \emph{without seeing any of the identities in the FakeAVCeleb dataset, or any of the various deepfake generations used in this dataset}, during its training.
+Our method is also does not require/have access to any pristine (real) videos during inference.

+An key observation is that while our combined method (Intra-Cross-modal) achieves state-of-the-art performance, the performance of the two sub-scores (Intra-modal and Cross-modal) varies depending on the deepfake type and show complementary strengths (the worst AUC of the Cross-modal method is on FVFA-GAN, which is where the Intra-modal method has its best AUC).
+This observation validates our theoretical motivation that there is a trade-off between identity consistency and motion consistency, and therefore detecting both types of inconsistencies should be considered.
+We discuss the separate performance of the Intra-modal and Cross-modal methods in~\cref{sec:intra_results}.

+Furthermore, as illustrated in~\cref{fig:inter-cross-scores}, the predictions of our method are explainable by design.
+For example, the video segments with highest mismatch score can be optionally provided to a human expert as explanations of ``fakeness'', and are verifiable through further analysis by such forensic experts.